FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 The game continues until all the cards on the table are taken by the players.
 The player with the most cards in their score pile wins the game.

 ### 3. Doubt
+The game can be played by 2 or more players.
+48 cards of the deck are used (excluding the joker).

+First decide the dealer in any method preferred.
+The dealer shuffles and deals one card at a time to each player's hand, starting with the person to his left, clockwise, until all players have 12 cards in hand.

+Starting with the dealer clockwise, each player discards a card to the table face-down, while declaring the month number of the discarded card aloud.
+For example, if the dealer discards a Wisteria card, the dealer declares "4".
+The player to the dealer's left must discard an Iris card and declare "5", the player to that player's left must discard a Peony card and declare "6", etc. (If a player discards a Paulownia and declares "12", the next player must discard a Pine and declare "1".)

+However, a player may discard a card and declare a month number that is NOT of the discarded card.
+(There are also situations where a player has no choice but to do so.)

+At any time during the game, if a player notices that an opponent misdeclares the month number of their discarded card, the player may call "Doubt!":
+- If the discarded card's month number was indeed misdeclared, the player who discarded the card must take the entire discard pile into their hand.
+- If the discarded card's month number turns out to be declared correctly, the player who called "Doubt!" must take the entire discard pile into their hand.

+Also, a player may also discard multiple cards of the same suit instead of just one card, without anybody noticing.
+If an opponent notices, they may call "Doubt!", and the discarding player must take the discard pile into their hand.

+The first player to get rid of all the cards in their hand wins the game.

 ### 4. Unmei no Uranai (fortune telling)
 ### 5. Kazoku-awase (happy families)